tidyverse/tidyverse.org/content/blog/survival-analysis-parsnip-adjacent/index.md

 </div>

-As part of the modelling workflow, we may want to use these predictions with a performance metric such as concordance.
-This metric captures the probability that the prediction goes in the same direction as the actual data.
-While the data captures *survival* time, the linear predictor for a proportional hazards model is a factor on the *risk*.
-The predicted survival time is longer if the linear predictor is lower.
-To make the prediction and the observation go in the same direction, we flip the sign of the prediction.
+Measuring performance is a key element of predictive modelling.
+Our design philosophy in tidymodels is that the calculation of performance metrics should be agnostic to ancillary information such as the model type or the training set.
+Essentially all you need are the observations and the predictions.
+For proportional hazards models, the observation and the prediction actually describe different aspects of survival: the observation is the survival time while the prediction describes the risk; the two have an inverse relationship.
+To help us standardize the assessment modules, we change the sign of the linear predictor.
 This may be opposite to the sign of predictions obtained using the underlying engine directly.

 <div class="highlight">